stadium-software/icons/README.md

 ## Description

-This repo uses the [Iconify](https://icon-sets.iconify.design/) framework to enable for the use of a large number of icons from a variety of sets in Stadium 6 applications.
+This repo uses the [Iconify](https://icon-sets.iconify.design/) framework to enable the use of a large number of icons from a variety of sets in Stadium 6 applications.

 ## Examples
 ![](images/icons.png)